 What happens if they're not right?

-You do need to be careful when ordering.
-If you make a mistake with entering prescription details, you are not necessarily guaranteed a refund or exchange.
-Having said that, dispensers like Spex4less offer a full money back guarantee, regardless of whether it was your mistake or theirs.
-In other cases, provided you return the frames within the specified time limit you should get a refund or exchange, though you will have to stump up for the postage costs again.
+Some dispensers such as Spex4less* offer a full money-back guarantee, however, whether it was your mistake or theirs.
+In other cases, provided you return the frames within a specified time limit you should get a refund or exchange, though you'll have to stump up postage costs again.